ErlisLushtaku/automl-pipeline/README.md

 # AutoML Exam - SS24 (Vision Data)

 This repo serves as a presentation for the exam assignment of the AutoML SS24 course at the University of Freiburg.
+See [final_poster_vision.pdf](https://github.com/ErlisLushtaku/automl-pipeline/blob/main/final_poster_vision.pdf) to view the presentation and the results.

 ## Installation